-7.1 As soon as a termination of tenancy notice is received, the outgoing tenant is given information on what they are required to do before moving out and staff will commence procedures to reinstate the property to an appropriate lettable standard and relet the property with minimum void period.
+7.1 As soon as a 28 day notice of termination of tenancy is received, the outgoing tenant is given information on what they are required to do before moving out and staff will commence procedures to reinstate the property to an appropriate lettable standard and relet the property with minimum void period.
+Tenant will receive confirmation of termination and advised of date keys due and end of tenancy rent balance.